Safe at Heart: establishing an inclusive and safe culture for our employees

 Banter in the office

-As part of the launch, a ‘Banter in the Office’ Toolbox Talk <insert link to supporting document> was rolled out, which has been delivered to over 2,000 colleagues on the project, and was also delivered virtually to the client, HS2, as part of their Respect Values week.
+As part of the launch, a ‘Banter in the Office’ Toolbox Talk was rolled out, which has been delivered to over 2,000 colleagues on the project, and was also delivered virtually to the client, HS2, as part of their Respect Values week.
 It was important to address the topic of ‘banter’ within the construction industry to:

 - communicate that harmless banter is encouraged and can provide for a healthy working environment.